 1.3 BRIEF BACKGROUND

 The first general concept of iris recognition was introduced by Dr. Leonard Flom and Aron Safir in 1980s.
 Later John Daugman had developed, patented and demonstrated the first actual algorithm that can perform iris recognition (Iris 1999).
 Iris Recognition System is a biometric system; it is successfully implemented to the security system in airport boarding area to replace the usage of passport.
-Each person has a specific set of iris code that cannot be copied or changed, this can help enhance the security system for terrorist or illegal immigrants boarding an airplane (Daughman 2002).
+Each person has a specific set of iris code that cannot be copied or be changed, this can help enhance the security system for terrorist or illegal immigrants boarding an airplane (Daughman 2002).
 In the future, iris recognition system will be installed at Automated Teller Machine (ATM) for user identification, car locking system and other applications that requires high security; especially for banking related devices and highly secured government area.

 Iris Recognition System (IRS) in this work is implemented by using a type of Artificial Neural Network (ANN) algorithm for recognition purposes in augmented security systems.
-The IRS is separated into Three Blocks: The Image Acquisition and Iris Segmentation, Image Post Processing and Compression Blocks and the ANN Blocks.
-Here, Image Acquisition and Iris Segmentation will be focused, the two main tasks involved are to detect and segmentize.
+The IRS is separated into three blocks i.e. the Image Acquisition and Iris Segmentation Blocks, the Image Post Processing and Compression Blocks and the ANN Blocks.
+Here, Image Acquisition and Iris Segmentation will be focused, the two main tasks involved are to detect and segment.
 The following paragraphs will explain each of these tasks in detail.

 Detection is the first step in a Real-Time Iris Recognition System (RTIRS).
-It uses CMOS camera with a certain distance, angle and with some manual process to capture the human eye.
-Each individual has different height, which will influence the accuracy or the clarity of the captured iris image.
+It uses a CMOS camera with a pre-determined distance, angle and with some manual process to capture the human eye.
+Each individual has a different height, which will influence the accuracy or the clarity of the captured iris image.

 Segmentation is the process to separate the iris and pupil.
 It will begin with edge detection to detect the iris section.
 Pupil size can be calculated using the Hough Transform Technique.
 Edge Detection is used to detect the pupil boundary with more ease and accuracy.
 Circular edge detection is to detect the circle present in an image which has a maximum gray level difference compare to its neighbor.
-Table 1 show the different segmentation techniques, where the Hough Transform Techniques has the highest segmentation accuracy of 98.9%.
+Table 1 shows the different segmentation techniques, where the Hough Transform Techniques has the highest segmentation accuracy of 98.9%.

 Table 1: Accuracy of Different Segmentation Techniques (Eng.
 Nadeer Ataya.
 2012)